 Simple English definitions for legal terms

-Read a random definition: revision
+Read a random definition: transfer price

 A brokerage contract is an agreement between a person (called the principal) and a broker.
 The broker is hired to make deals on behalf of the principal and gets paid a commission for their services.
 It's like hiring someone to help you buy or sell something, and they get a percentage of the sale as payment.